Police Shooting Death Case settles for $1.2 million

 - Date of settlement: Jan.
 2020

-- Attorneys for Plaintiff: John R. Edwards and Cate E. Edwards, Edwards Kirby, Raleigh; Mark L. Bibbs, Bibbs Law Group, Raleigh
+- Attorneys for Plaintiff: John R. Edwards, Edwards Kirby, Raleigh; Mark L. Bibbs, Bibbs Law Group, Raleigh

 We’re Here to Help